ValOnCloud404/ValOnCloud404/README.md

 - 🖥️ **Windows Server** and lab environments
 - 📚 **Documentation** that makes technical topics easier to follow

-I love building projects that feel hands-on, useful, and beginner-friendly — the kind of projects that help me learn and help other people learn too.
+I build labs and I break them , honestly!
+At this point the breaking is basically a feature. 😂 You'll see plenty of evidence of both in here.
+I stare at the screen for 45 minutes, restart a VM and act like it never happened, then document everything and pretend I meant to do that the whole time.
+If you're a beginner looking for hands-on projects that actually make sense — with zero judgment for googling the basics — you're in exactly the right place.
+These are the labs I *wished* existed when I was starting out.

-💭  My head maybe in the clouds, but I’m daydreaming about **PowerShell, Active Directory, Azure, identity, and automation**.
+💭 My head floats up to the clouds every now and then — mostly when I'm daydreaming about PowerShell, Active Directory, Azure, identity, and automation.
+The rest of the time I'm just trying to figure out why my script ran fine yesterday.
+(And yes, I have googled "why is AD not working" more than once.
+More than twice.
+We don't talk about it. 😂)

 </td>
 <td width="35%" align="center">